-Healthcare In India as a whole has gotten accustomed to the clasp of diseases that is slowly tightening its grip on the citizens, taking them down with vicious blows time and again.
+Healthcare in India as a whole has gotten accustomed to the clasp of diseases that is slowly tightening its grip on the citizens, taking them down with vicious blows time and again.

 There are 62.8 million diabetics in India with about 80 million pre-diabetics.
-Each year around 6,00,000 people in India die due to Cancer each year.
+Each year around 6,00,000 people in India die due to cancer each year.
 Every 10 minutes one woman dies due to breast cancer.
-The saddening fact is that almost seven out of ten cancer patients in India dies as a result of late detection of the disease.
+The saddening fact is that almost seven out of ten cancer patients in India die as a result of late detection of the disease.
 How many of us even know that more than half of the cancers are associated with lifestyle choices, including the use of tobacco and obesity?

 These effects add up to and impact social and economic standpoints catastrophically too.
 As mentioned in the article, challenging lifestyle diseases is a matter as crucial and important as tackling the issue of climate change.
 It just hasn’t got its share of importance and acknowledgement yet.

-What India needs is not a way to tackle diseases (not saying that we are efficient at that) but more importantly, we need to work on ways to prevent these diseases from occurring.
-To educate and instill in the citizens the will to stay healthy and give healthcare its due importance.
-Healthcare in India is at a crossroad where it needs to pick up arms and rage a war against diseases, right now!
+What India needs is not just a way to tackle diseases (not saying that we are efficient at that) but more importantly, we need to work on ways to prevent these diseases from occurring.
+To educate and instil in the citizens the will to stay healthy and give healthcare its due importance.
+Healthcare in India is at a crossroad where it needs to pick up arms and rage war against diseases, right now!

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.